 Upload an image as you normally would, adding any effects or filters, and then tap on the product you want to tag in your image.
+Note that filters can change the color of your product, which buyers might have a problem with.
 From here, enter the name of the product, and select them as they appear in the search.
 You can tag up to five products in a single image, and up to 20 products in a multi-image post.

 Tagging a Product in an Instagram Story

 For Instagram story product tagging, you will also upload an image like you normally would.
 From the sticker tray, select the Product sticker.
 From there you can pick the product you want featured and you can move that sticker anywhere you want it to be featured in the image.
 Then you share it.

 How It Works When Shopping on Instagram

 When a user interacts with Facebook and Instagram, data is collected about their activity.
 This allows them to tailor a user’s experience.
 For this reason, every user has a different look to their discovery page.
 To capture the attention of your desired audience, it’s important to use relevant hashtags.

 Similarly, no two shopping feeds will look the same.
 When a user sees something they want to purchase, they can view which products are tagged and go straight to the website, all without actually leaving Instagram.
 It’s important to note that with hashtags, even non-followers can discover your products.